Code-Curiosity/Adv_Rule_Based_Chatbot/README.md

         {
             "tag": "greeting",
             "patterns": ["hello", "hi", "hey"],
-            "responses": ["Hi there!
-How can I help you today?", "Hello!
-What can I do for you?"]
+            "responses": ["Hello!
+How can I assist you?", "Hi!
+What can I do for you today?"]
         },
         {
-            "tag": "farewell",
+            "tag": "goodbye",
-            "patterns": ["bye", "goodbye", "see you"],
+            "patterns": ["bye", "goodbye", "see you later"],
             "responses": ["Goodbye!
-Have a great day!", "See you later!"]
+Have a great day!", "See you next time!"]
         }
     ]
 }
 ```

-### Explanation:
-- **tag**: A label to categorize the rule.
-- **patterns**: A list of phrases that the chatbot will look for in the user input.
-- **responses**: A list of responses that the chatbot can use when a pattern is matched.
+---

-## Contributing
+## 📢 Contributions

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
+Feel free to fork the repo and submit a pull request with improvements or suggestions.